For anyone doing Content Marketing, it’s no surprise that creating enough really good content remains a persistent challenge.

 Yet, recent research from CMI of over 5,000 marketers reveals that 70% of B2B marketers are creating more content than they did last year.
 Surprisingly, even those marketers who don’t have a documented strategy or describe themselves as not very effective with Content Marketing plan on investing even more in the upcoming year.

-Ignore the algorithm at your peril.
+Ignore the search algorithm at your peril.

-Before we get to the magic number of optimum content length, it’s important to consider how this ever growing amount of content will get found through search.
+Before we get to the magic number of optimum content length, it’s important to consider how this ever-growing amount of content will get found through search.

 Text is what search engines know and understand.
 The underlying software is simply unable to recognize or discern one image from another.
 That includes video too.